PrizeFighter: Hit After Hit: Critical reception

 Following its release, PrizeFighter received mixed reviews from writers and critics.
 Stephen Thomas Erlewine of Allmusic gave the album three out of five possible stars.
 Erlewine questioned Yearwood's reasoning for only recording a handful of brand-new songs, but found it mostly an album of quality: " Yearwood has had more than ten hits -- and she's also had no fewer than five compilations -- but the hits here are well chosen and the new songs are solid enough to raise the question of why she didn't go all the way and craft a brand-new album.
 Nevertheless, Prizefighter: Hit After Hit winds up as an effective reminder of Yearwood's strengths."

 Meanwhile, Kevin John Coyne of Country Universe only gave it two out of five stars in his review.
 Coyne praised the album's new tracks, such as "PrizeFighter," which he called "an inspiring, get back up when you fall power anthem."
 Yet, he largely disliked the newly-re-recorded hits. " It’s a shockingly deliberate act of deception, with intentionally misleading packaging meant to essentially trick the buyer into thinking they were getting Yearwood’s biggest hits with some new songs to sweeten the deal," Coyne commented.

 Adam Gold of Rolling Stone largely praised PrizeFighter in his review of the album.
 He positively mentioned the album's new songs, including "Your Husband's Cheatin' on Us."
 Gold compared the track to that of The Chicks' "Goodbye Earl."
 Gold did not comment however on the album's re-recordings.
 Pip Ellwood Hughes of Entertainment Focus positively commented on the album in his 2014 review.
 Hughes called "Met Him a Motel Room" and "Your Husband's Cheatin' on Us" to be the record's best tracks.
 He then concluded by describing the album as a tease.
 "PrizeFighter: Hit After Hit is a timely reminder of what a force Trisha Yearwood is in country music and teases you with the promise of what’s to come.
-She mauy have turned 50 but she’s definitely still in the game."
+She may have turned 50 but she’s definitely still in the game."